 Kristin Neff, a leading author and researcher on the benefits of self-compassion, notes that it doesn’t make pain or hardship go away.
 Instead, self-compassion acknowledges that life involves failure and suffering and gives us “permission to be human,” as I often heard in my Positive Psychology studies.
 It then directs us to find comfort and connection within ourselves when times are hard, being our own best friend.

 Sometimes, self-forgiveness is a necessary first step to self-compassion.
 We may need to view any actions we regret through the lens of understanding and affirm that we did the best we could with the consciousness we had at the time.
 I often recommend that my students and clients write love and forgiveness letters to themselves, and the results can be powerfully transformative.

 I recently spoke with someone whose life has been turned upside down by a health crisis.
 When I told him how sorry I was for his suffering, he remarked that he knew others who were much worse off.
 “Yes,” I said, “but that doesn’t mean you aren’t having a hard time, too.”
 His face softened as he acknowledged that he was, in fact, really struggling to cope with his new condition.

 It felt like an important admission for him to make, to himself.

 Self-compassion is my new yoga, and it doesn’t require any straps, mats or stretchy clothes.
 It only requires mindful awareness and inwardly directed messages of love, support and encouragement.
 It can be practiced anywhere, anytime, and the only posture involved is a hand placed gently over the heart.

-Kim Childs is a Certified Life and Career Coach specializing in Positive Psychology, creativity and sacred living.
-Click here to learn more and schedule a free initial consultation in person or over the phone.
+Kim Childs is a Certified Life and Career Coach specializing in Positive Psychology (aka “the science of happiness), creativity and spiritual living.
+Click here to learn more and schedule a free initial consultation in person or via phone or Skype/Zoom/Facetime.